 The Fellowship Today Currently, the Spencer Frye Fellowship continues to provide an ongoing opportunity for Fellows to actively see their impact in state politics, make a few friends along the way, and have fun while doing it all.

 The Fellowship Program usually accepts around 25 students each year who are given the opportunity to grow as young professionals and leaders.

 Previous fellows emerge from the program equipped with tools that set them apart from other students.
 Many have moved on to work for top national policy think tanks , congressional offices, top journalists, top news agencies, top consulting firms or attend top tier law and graduate programs.

 Our mission is to cultivate a coalition of aware and active leaders that will use their knowledge to impact our future; not only on a state level, but also on a global scale by bringing local relevance to the national and global community.

-To apply to the Spencer Frye Fellowship Program for Fall 2017, please send your resume and cover letter to firstname.lastname@example.org by September 1st.
+To apply to the Spencer Frye Fellowship Program, please send your resume and cover letter to email@example.com by April 25th.
 If you have any questions, feel free to contact us.

 Fellows Participating in Martin Luther King Day of Service